 Circulation staff are available to assist patrons with obtaining Course Reserve materials and checking out Mac and PC chargers, chargers for phones and iPads, bike locks, and study aids, including Nutshells and Examples and Explanations.
+Many study aids are available online.
 Staplers, an electric three-hole punch, and electric pencil sharpener also are available.

-Stairs located to the right as you come through the 1st floor Library turnstiles take you to the Stockton Cellar, where the scanners are located.
+Stairs located to the right as you come through the 1st floor library turnstiles take you to the Stockton Cellar.

-Research computers in the Reference Commons are used for searching legal research databases and JACOB, the Law Library's catalog.
+Located in the far corner of the Reference Commons is a WEPA printing station.
 A small reference collection includes legal encyclopedias and dictionaries, thesauri, manuals, and legal biographical directories.
-Drinks allowed, but no food permitted.

 The Rare Book Room displays only a small portion of the Library's more than 35,000 rare books, incunabula, manuscripts, and archival material.
 The collection's original foundation of early Anglo-American legal works and international materials acquired from the Carnegie Endowment for International Peace has expanded in recent times thanks to donations, major purchases at international auctions, and continuing selection of materials from antiquarian booksellers worldwide.
 Today the collection is noted especially for its Continental materials, with particular strength in French legal history.